lucasschneider/mpl-koha-patch-WE/docs/README.md

 ## Lookup "sort 1" (PSTAT)
 <img src="https://raw.githubusercontent.com/lucasschneider/mpl-koha-patch-WE/master/docs/markdown-img/scnShot-pstat-lookup.png" >

 This feature will attempt to automatically enter the zipcode and PSTAT for any address.
 It is important to ensure that the street address, city, and state abbreviation are entered and correctly spelled.
 It starts with the most recent census data, and falls back on the 2010 census data.
 This will look up the census tract number for Madison address, and the county subdivision for addresses both within and outside SCLS.
-The cities of Middleton, Monona, and Sun Prairie and and parts of Verona select the PSTAT based on the patron’s aldermanic district.
-With future updates, the city of Verona  will be fully supported.
+The cities of Middleton, Monona, Sun Prairie, and Verona select the PSTAT based on the patron’s aldermanic district.

 <img src="https://raw.githubusercontent.com/lucasschneider/mpl-koha-patch-WE/master/docs/markdown-img/scnShot-geo-home-library.png" >